Bradley-Krigbaum/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is like classical music.
+You could play any note you want, but only when the notes compliment eachother do they make sense.
+Semantic html is giving meaning to your code, allowing both human and machine to easily comprehend what your code is doing.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block and inline blocks are very similar, but block level elements will cause a like break as inline will not.
+You can write css to style them differently, but as a default this is how they are. inline will display inline such as a sentence, and blocks will break up the sentence to display on a new line.

 3. What are the 4 areas of the box model?

+margin {  border[  padding(  content<>  )  ]  }

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+align-items: center; utilizes the cross-axsis (the vertical axsis on a coordinate plane) while something like justify-content: center; positions an item along the main-axis ( the horizontal axis )

 5. Explain why git is valuable to a team of developers.

+git is a very valuable asset to any team.
+It allows each developer to make a certain function that is seperate from the main/stable release or even updates, and test everything before commiting any changes to the main project. for example, if you wanted to update a website, you could branch a version for yourself, work out the bugs, haves someone review and inspect your changes before merging it into the master branch.
+Now, imagine you needed something huge changed, you could then divide up the work, test all the bugs and slowly start merging back down to one branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.